-Some of you may have printed out the manual(s).
-Others may be reading it online, within L_YX as a file.
-For those reading online, there are some differences from the printed version.
+Some may have printed out the manuals.
+Others may be reading it within LyX.
+There are some differences between the LyX-file and the printed version.
 First, the title is simply at the top of the document, not formatted on a separate page as in some of the printed versions.
-Nor are any of the footnotes or the Table of Contents visible.
-To open a footnote, which looks like this, 1 click on it with the left mouse button.
-For the Table of Contents, either click on the grey box, or click on the \underline{N} avigate menu, where the contents are displayed automatically.
-(Try it!)
+Nor are any of the footnotes or the Table of Contents fully visible.
+To open a footnote, which looks like this: foot , click on it with the left mouse button.
+For the Table of Contents, either click on the grey box or click on the Navigate menu, where the contents are displayed automatically.